Rich Gittings

 Any divorce is difficult.
 Disagreements are natural, but your financial future is at stake.
 It is important to get things right, including how to divide.
 You don’t have to do this alone.
 At North Carolina Legal Services, we’ll help you protect your rights, avoid costly mistakes, and set yourself up for success in the next chapter of your life.

 Contact us today to schedule a consultation and start moving forward with your case.
 Let us handle the complexities, so you can focus on what matters most.
+Learn more about our family law services and how we can help you through this process.

 *DISCLAIMER: The purpose of this website is informational - no attorney-client relationship is created by using this website or reading this blog.
 No legal advice is intended.
 If you have questions about a current or potential legal problem, you should always contact an attorney directly for specific advice.
 Results described on this website are meant to describe the work and experience of our Firm.
 The uncertainty & risk inherent in litigation, as well as the specific individual details of each case mean that results or a particular outcome are never guaranteed.
 This website is provided "as is," without any warranty of any kind, express or implied.